bitrise-io/devcenter/docs/webhooks/trigger-map.md

 ```

 One last note, which is hopefully not surprising after the previous example:
-you can't mix and match `push_branch` and the `pull_request_..` filters in the same
+you can't mix and match `push_branch`, `tag` and the `pull_request_..` filters __in the same item__.
-item.
 This would effectively mean that the workflow should be selected
-if the event is a Code Push and a Pull Request event __at the same time__.
+if the event is a Code Push and a Pull Request (or Tag Push) event __at the same time__.
 This is simply not possible, source code hosting services send separate
-webhooks for Pull Request (pre-merge state) and for Code Push events.
+webhooks for Pull Request (pre-merge state), Tags and for Code Push events.
-_A single webhook event will never be Code Push and Pull Request at the same time._
+_A single webhook event will never be Code Push, Tag Push and Pull Request at the same time_,
+a single webhook is always related to only one type (Code Push, Tag Push or Pull Request).

 ## How to build only a single branch

 If you want to build only a single branch, for every code push, but for nothing else (no push to
-any other branch should trigger a build, nor any pull request), then
+any other branch should trigger a build, nor any pull request or tag), then
 all you have to do is to specify a `trigger_map` which does not map anything else
 to any workflow, only the branch you want to build.